Major League Baseball All-Star Game: Tie games, rain delays, and home-field advantage in World Series

 The first tie in an All-Star Game occurred on July 31, 1961 at Fenway Park in Boston when the game was called at 1–1 after nine innings due to rain; the only other rain-shortened game was in 1952, but the National League defeated the American League, 3–2 in five innings.

 The 2002 All-Star Game, held in Milwaukee, ended in controversy in the 11th inning when both teams ran out of substitute players available to pitch in relief.
 At that point, Commissioner Bud Selig (a Milwaukee native and former owner of the Brewers) declared that the game would end after 11 innings, and it ended in a 7–all tie.
 The crowd booed and threw beer bottles onto the field, and the media were highly critical of this unsatisfactory conclusion.

 To provide additional incentive for victory, Major League Baseball reached an agreement with the players union to award home-field advantage for the World Series to the champion of the league that won the All-Star Game, for 2003 and 2004.
-The agreement was extended for both 2005 and 2006, and it remained in place until 2016.
+The agreement was extended for both 2005 and 2006, and it remained in place through-and-including the 2016 game.
 Since 2017, home-field advantage has been awarded to the World Series team having the better regular season record.

 Previously, home-field advantage in the World Series alternated between the two leagues each year.
 The American League took advantage of the new rule in each of its first seven years: between 2003 and 2009, the American League won four Series and the National League won three.
 The National League champion benefited from this rule for the first time in 2010.